 It helps me to keep my list of staple ingredients in a meal planner (I use this one) so I can whip up ranch dressing at any time.
 (And it avoids a trip to the store… always a bonus!)
 In fact, if I have the ingredients around, my older kids can even make this recipe on their own.

-Another helpful shortcut: If you’re looking for a real-food alternative to those ranch dressing mix packets that are featured in so many recipes, check out this simple dry mix recipe that makes a great marinade, soup addition, or base for a dip.
+Another helpful shortcut: Looking for a real-food alternative to those Hidden Valley ranch dressing packets featured in so many recipes?
+Check out this simple dry mix recipe that makes a great marinade, soup addition, or base for a dip.